alkcxy/bibliogo/README.md

 # Bibliogo
 A software for library and lending books
+You can create a book catalogue and keep track of the lent books

 This README would normally document whatever steps are necessary to get the application up and running.